miloscola/Capsrone23-DeepAR/README.md

 ![Sample results on electricity.
 The top 10 plots are sampled from the test set with the highest 10% ND values, whereas the bottom 10 plots are sampled from the rest of the test set.](./experiments/base_model/figures/best_ND.png)

+## Changes
+* Experiments with using transformers on the M5 dataset (work in progress)